MERNCraft/tutorial/README.md

 * Code blocks with syntax highlighting and line-numbering
 * Screenshots
 * A variety of collapsible "aside" elements, for tips, warnings TLDR explanations, and other extra content
-* A JIRA-style mini project manager pane, to encourage youyour to imagine their own solutions to the issues to be treated before checking out the suggested technique.
+* A Kanban-style project management board, to encourage you to imagine your own solutions to the issues to be treated before checking out the suggested technique.

 You can choose to read the content in one continuous page, or to divide it into bookmarkable sections.
 When you print out the tutorial, screen-only elements will not be printed.